 It’s pretty difficult for us to understand what it was like in the early days of rock climbing.
 Climbers did a lot more free-soloing (climbing without ropes), largely due to a lack of education of safety techniques.
 Every route that was sent was brand new, and there was little or no beta even for popular areas.
 Special climbing gear was almost non-existent, which lead to much higher risks.
 Climbers of the era climbed the hardest routes they physically could, but without the gear and techniques we use in modern days, they couldn’t do many of the moderate-advanced routes we do today.

 The early 1900’s saw the beginning of early specific-to-climbing gear like pitons and carabiners.
-Nylon ropeOpens in a new tab. emerged during World War II.
+Nylon rope emerged during World War II.
 In 1935, Pierre Allain came up with the first climbing shoe with soft rubber on the soles.
-Now it is very difficult to imagine climbing without climbing shoes, though it can be doneOpens in a new tab..
+Now it is very difficult to imagine climbing without climbing shoes, though it can be done.

-(see: What is Climbing Rope Made Out of?)Opens in a new tab.
+(see: What is Climbing Rope Made Out of?)

 Since about the 1930’s, Smith Rock in Oregon has also been a home to rock climbing.
 First ascents continued to be bagged through the 1970’s, and helped to establish a strong climbing culture in the Pacific Northwest.